snodgrass23/SXSW-2106-Node-Workshop/README.md

 ### v1.6

-- add cluster
 - create worker service that pulls jobs from rabbit
-- what kind of jobs???????
+- add cluster to web service

 ### v1.7